 That means that the north wall of the greenhouse doesn’t get any direct sunlight.
 And the main reason to have glazing (glass or plastic) on your greenhouse is for solar gain.
 When the sun shines into the greenhouse, it heats it up.

-Therefore your north wall does very little to help solar gain and in fact can release all that heat from the day into the night, as glass or plastic does not insulate as well as a solid wall.
+Therefore adding windows to your north wall does very little to help solar gain and in fact can release all that heat from the day into the night, as glass or plastic does not insulate as well as a solid wall.

 The north wall therefore should be build like a house wall, either out of brick or lumber.

 If building from brick, the wall will heat up during the day as sun shines into the greenhouse.
 It helps to paint the wall inside the greenhouse a dark colour such as black to maximize capturing the sun’s heat.